rukai/PF_Sandbox/documentation/manual.md

 *   Z - Meld link colboxes (TODO)
 *   X - Simple link colboxes (TODO)
 *   C - Unlink colboxes (TODO)
+*   , - Bring selected colboxes in front of the other colboxes
+*   . - Send selected colboxes behind the other colboxes
+*   Q - Set selected hitbox angles to point to the cursor

 Linking collision boxes allows them to be pivoted in pivot mode.
 Meld links combines collisionboxes into a single collisionbox.